romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the purpose of using conditional keywords in steps within a GitHub Actions workflow?
+Q: What is the purpose of using conditional keywords in steps within a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **To run steps only if certain conditions are met, adding flexibility and control to the workflow**